-Up to 3.8 million concussions occur annually during sports and recreational activities in the US, according to studies.
+Up to 3.8 million concussions occur annually during sports and recreational activities at all ages in the United States, according to studies.
 Many occur in contact sports.

 Football is the main sport causing concussions in high school boys, and soccer is the main sport causing concussions in high school girls.

 The HEADS UP Concussion in Youth Sports initiative provides information to coaches, parents and athletes involved in youth sports on preventing, recognizing and responding to a concussion.
 Concussion prevention efforts in youth sports have focused on protective equipment, education programs and rule changes.